 Shut off your wifi.
 Set your phone to do not disturb.
 Get a dog.
 Whatever the reason, eliminate the distraction and improve.

-My long-term goal with this method is not to simply increase the amount of words I can write in an hour, but to increase the quality of those words.
+My long-term goal with this word changer – seo tools centre is not to simply increase the amount of words I can write in an hour, but to increase the quality of those words.
 I achieve this with planning, which I’ll go over in a later post.

 I’d invite everyone who’d like to improve their writing efficiency to download our free Weekly Writing Schedule, available here.